YoshifumiFuyuno/Search-from-Popup-or-ContextMenu/README.md

 https://addons.mozilla.org/firefox/addon/searchfrompopuporcontextmenu/versions/

 ## Contact
-If you have any requests or issues, please E-mail(listed on the options page) or [GitHub Issues](https://github.com/YoshifumiFuyuno/Search-from-Popup-or-ContextMenu/issues) in Japanese or your first language.
+If you have any requests or issues, please [GitHub Issues](https://github.com/YoshifumiFuyuno/Search-from-Popup-or-ContextMenu/issues) in Japanese or your first language.
 It is easy to understand if there is a screenshot etc.

 ## License